 There is very little that makes me happier than the idea of parents encouraging and supporting their children’s creativity.

 I do believe that if a kid is an artist, their artistry will come out – no matter what the circumstances, what happens in their life or what we do or don’t do to help.
-But if we can, and do, try to encourage their interest, help develop their talent and skills and give them ample opportunities to practice and to explore, that artistry will come out sooner and easier, in more advanced, functional and beautiful ways.
+But if we can, and do, try to encourage their interest, help develop their talent and skills, give them ample opportunities to practice, and explore, that artistry will come out sooner and easier, in more advanced, functional and beautiful ways.

 What Kind of Drawing Tablets for Kids are the Best?

 We’re not going to get into a whole technical discussion of the different tablets, like resolution, processing speed, RGB gamut, all of that – I figure that if you’re interested in that you probably already know what’s good and what’s important, and if you don’t already know you might not even care.

 Either way, you’ve probably come here for help in finding one of the following: